BBVA/kvm/README.md

   ```

   This is probed to be needed when using RancherOS.

-## ToDo
-* Migrate to a lightweight container base
-* Add VNC capability for video console (using noVNC or socat to a unix socket provided by KVM)
-* Try to use macvlan L3 device to connect host and guest machines for dnsmasq service

 # License
 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at